s1vax/Pwnagotchi/README.md

           - Then we set the multimeter's selector switch to `V---` (DC voltage), and to the value `6v`.
           - And finally, we take measurements.
 We place the `red lead` of the multimeter on the `red or positive` side of the battery, and the `black lead` of the multimeter on the `black or negative` side of the battery.

-        - `Comprobar soldaduras de la Raspberry Pi Zero 2 W`
+        - `Check the solder joints of the Raspberry Pi Zero 2W`

-        - `Comprobar funcionamiento de la placa UPS Hat de Waveshare`
+        - `Check the operation of the Waveshare Hat UPS board`
           - Conectar la bateria LiPo a la placa UPS (si no las teniamos conectada).
           - Luego, debemos colocar el interruptor en `ON` de dicha placa.
           - Por medio de un cable `USB C` a `USB A`, conectaremos la placa UPS a nuestra PC.
 Cuando realicemos esto, se deberia encender un led rojo en la placa UPS, a la cual deberemos de dejar prendida unos segundos, y              la desconectamos.